litestar-org/litestar.dev/page/about/litestar-releases.rst

 - The current major release series
 - The previous major release series
-- Any other designated LTS releases
+- Any other designated LTS releases (Special cases)

 For example, if the current release is ``2.0``, we will actively support ``2.x`` and ``1.x``.
 When ``3.0`` is released, we will drop support for ``1.x``.